junxit/us-congress-bills-110/metadata.md

 - 2007-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 345). (text: CR H4973-4974)
 - 2007-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 345).(text: CR H4973-4974)
 - 2007-05-16 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2008-05-20 — Committee on Banking, Housing, and Urban Affairs.
+Ordered to be reported with an amendment favorably.
+- 2008-06-02 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Dodd with an amendment.
+Without written report.
+- 2008-06-02 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Dodd with an amendment.
+Without written report.
+- 2008-06-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 757.
+- 2008-06-10 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5456-5457; text as passed Senate: CR S5456-5457)
+- 2008-06-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5456-5457; text as passed Senate: CR S5456-5457)